Macrometacorp/docs/docs/cep/tutorials/data-pipelining.md

 ### Partition Behavior

-When events are sent to `LoginStream` stream, following events will be generated at `#LoginAttempts` inner stream via `Aggregation-query` query, and `UserSuspensionStream` stream via `Alert-query` query.
+When events are sent to `LoginStream` stream, following events will be generated at `#LoginAttempts` inner stream via `Aggregation-query` query, and `UserSuspensionStream` via `Alert-query` query:

 | Input to `TemperatureStream` | At `#LoginAttempts` | Output at `UserSuspensionStream` |
 |---|---|---|